Mar 1, 2023

 https://fineartamerica.com/featured/praise-him-in-the-storm-emily-smith.html

-A recent poll suggests that 93% of betrayed wives have had an experience with a therapist blaming them by using the codependency model in the last five years.
-Another ongoing poll indicates 74% of wives have had experiences with a CSAT (Certified Sex Addiction Therapist) who still use victim blaming modalities like the codependency model.
-This is shocking because CSATs "claim" they've been trained in the trauma model and the facilitator of the CSAT training, Dr. Stephanie Carnes, has even recently stated on a podcast that only 1-2% of CSATs still use the codependency model.
-Why the discrepancy?
+A recent poll suggests that in the last five years 93% of betrayed wives have had an experience with a therapist blaming them, especially blaming them by using the codependency model.
+Another poll indicates 74% of wives have had experiences with a CSAT (Certified Sex Addiction Therapist) who still used victim blaming modalities like the codependency model.

 What is the victim blaming language that you should be aware of?
-Here are the most commonly used phrases and ideas, followed at the end by a break down of each one :

-If a therapist ever:
+If a therapist or professional ever:

 Oct 25, 2018